Quintus/pathie-cpp/README.md

 But Pathie is much more than just an abstraction of different filepath encodings.
-It is a utility library for pathname manipulation, i.e. it allows you to do things like finding the parent directory, expanding relative to absolute pathes, decomposing a filename into basename, dirname, and extension, and so on.
+It is a utility library for pathname manipulation, i.e. it allows you to do things like finding the parent directory, expanding relative to absolute paths, decomposing a filename into basename, dirname, and extension, and so on.
 See the documentation of the central Pathie::Path class on what you can do.